Bert Trautmann: Early life in Germany

-Trautmann was born on 22 October 1923 in Walle, a working class area in west Bremen, living with his father, who worked in a fertiliser factory by the docks, and his mother Frieda.
+Bernhard Carl Trautmann was born on 22 October 1923 in Walle, a working-class area in west Bremen, living with his father, who worked in a fertiliser factory by the docks, and his mother Frieda.
 He had a brother, Karl-Heinz, three years his junior, with whom he enjoyed a close relationship.
-The bleak economic climate of the early 1930s forced the Trautmanns to sell their house and move to an apartment block in the working class area of Gröpelingen, where Bernhard lived until 1941.
+The bleak economic climate of the early 1930s forced the Trautmanns to sell their house and move to an apartment block in the working-class area of Gröpelingen, where Bernhard lived until 1941.

 The young Bernhard had a keen interest in sport, playing football, handball and völkerball (a form of dodgeball).
 To this end, he joined the YMCA and football club Blau und Weiss.
 He took to playing for the football club with enthusiasm, but the YMCA activities did not interest him to the same extent.

 In August 1933, he joined a new organisation, the Jungvolk, the junior section of the Hitler Youth.
 The following year, he won several local junior athletics events and was awarded a certificate for athletic excellence signed by Paul von Hindenburg, the President of Germany.
 At the onset of the Second World War, Trautmann was working as an apprentice motor mechanic.

 Second World War

 Trautmann joined the Luftwaffe as a radio operator in 1941.
 During training, he showed little aptitude for radio work, and transferred to Spandau to become a Fallschirmjäger (paratrooper).
 He first served in Occupied Poland, although being stationed far behind the front line meant experiencing prolonged bouts of monotony; consequently, Trautmann and the rest of his regiment resorted to sports and practical jokes to pass the time.
 One such practical joke involving a car backfired on Trautmann, resulting in a staff sergeant burning his arms.
-Trautmann was court-martialled, and received a three-month prison sentence.
+Trautmann was court-martialled over this incident and sentenced to three months in prison.
 At the start of his confinement, Trautmann came down with acute appendicitis, and spent the remainder of his sentence in a military hospital.

 In October 1941, he rejoined the 35th Infantry Division at Dnepropetrovsk, Ukraine, where the German advance had halted.
 Over-winter hit-and-run attacks on Soviet Army supply routes were the unit's main focus and in spring, Trautmann was promoted to Unteroffizier (corporal).
 Gains were made in 1942, but the Soviet counter-offensive hit Trautmann's unit hard, and by the time it was withdrawn from the Eastern Front, only 300 of the original 1,000 men remained.
 Trautmann won five medals for his actions on the Eastern Front, including an Iron Cross First Class.